Article

 Medical doctor degree apprenticeships

-Information on the introduction of medical doctor degree apprenticeships to the NHS.
+Information on the medical doctor degree apprenticeships in the NHS, that are now closed to new entrants.

 In July 2022, the Institute for Apprenticeships and Technical Education and the Department for Education signed off the medical doctor degree apprenticeship standard.